dbonner/fancywm-for-Windows-11-24H2-10.0.26100-x64/README.md

   Open FancyWM.sln

-  Set build to Release and x64.
+  Set build with Configuration Manager to "Release" and "x64".

   For each of the following 5 project names in Solution Explorer: